craftingcity/The-Known-World/Junie's Characters/Tiana Turing.md

 The rain stopped.
 We cleaned up the battle and went back to bed.
 As we travel, we found a person, a purple Tiefling by the name of Cobblestar Woosh.
 He's transporting flour to Castaway Cove.
 He needs our help to recreate a potion he was supposed to deliver; he gave us the recipe for it.

 'Russel' is the guy who makes a 'The Pocket Shop', and Cobblestar will give us one if we get everything for him - but he got spooked before we could ask more questions.
+Snakes and a Basalisk came and attacked us!

 #### Session 11: Beyond the Cove... (cont.)